pencil2d/pencil2d.github.io/doc/user-manual.md

 ![Preferences]({{ "/doc/images/preferences.png" | relative_url }})

 Press the Shortcut icon at the bottom, and you’ll see this list.
-Here are the shortcuts for the tools:

 ![Preferences shortcuts]({{ "/doc/images/pref_shortcuts.png" | relative_url }})